lofx-lee/Pixel-AOSP-For-Xiaomi-13-Pro-NUWA/README.md

 # Pixel-AOSP-For-Xiaomi-13-Pro-NUWA

-fork from lineage and used for build pixelos for nuwa
+forked from lineage official and used for building pixelos

 # Device trees